waleeddcoder/waleeddcoder/README.md

 👋 Hi there!
 I'm Shahzeb Waleed, an accomplished full-stack developer with a keen focus on JavaScript, React, PHP, Laravel, and SQL.

-💼 Currently working as a Developer in a big firm, I specialize in crafting clean and maintainable code, optimizing performance, and ensuring cross-browser compatibility for both front-end and back-end solutions.
+💼 Currently working as a Developer in a prominent firm, leveraging advanced technologies and contributing to high-impact projects.
+I specialize in crafting clean and maintainable code, optimizing performance, and ensuring cross-browser compatibility for both front-end and back-end solutions.

 🚀 I thrive on staying up-to-date with the latest trends and best practices in web development.
 Whether exploring new JavaScript frameworks, delving into PHP and Laravel for robust server-side solutions, or optimizing SQL databases for efficient data management, I am always eager to learn and grow in this dynamic field.